Illinois Youth Center - Chicago

 Your Legal Options

-Under Illinois law (735 ILCS 5/13-202.2), victims of childhood sexual abuse who were born on or after July 24, 1983 may file claims at any time.
+If you were abused at IYC Chicago, you may be entitled to compensation.
+Under 735 ILCS 5/13-202.2, survivors of childhood sexual abuse born on or after July 24, 1983 may generally file at any time.

 There is no cost to file a claim.
 We work on a contingency fee basis, meaning you pay nothing unless we win your case.